 a) Today's world is a small world compared to when this advice was appropriate.
 Breeding dogs these days often have long distance relationships!
 Breeding by artificial insemination (A.I.) is now used frequently by breeders, which gives access to stud dogs who often live at different ends of the country or even overseas.
 So he will not be seen in real life.
 Most breeders have breeding females out on guardian home arrangements, and they will have returned to their own homes by the time their puppies are ready to leave the breeder.

-So much for some reasons that reputable and really great breeders may say "sorry but no" to allowing you to visit.
+So much for just some of the reasons that reputable and really great breeders may say "sorry but no" to allowing you to visit.
 You still want to try and persuade him/her to make an exception - just for you.
 Are you sure that seeing is believing?
 Now a light hearted look at a mind boggling situation I actually witnessed myself some years ago when an acquaintance had people coming to see her litter of puppies.

 It's a sunny Saturday morning in 2004 and Annabelle has people coming all day to look over her litter of puppies.
 The first will arrive within the next hour.
 She really needs to make some good sales today, the bills are piling up.